RalphHightower/blog/_posts/2025/03/2025-03-06-UnthinkableUSLosesIntelligenceWithFreeWorld.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
 title: "Trump Is the Manchurian Candidate: Fucking Believable!
-Europe, NATO, and Our Former Allies No Longer Trust the US as Trump Shifts Allegiance With Tussia!"
+Europe, NATO, and Our Former Allies No Longer Trust the US as Trump Shifts Allegiance With Russia!"
 ---